dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nextjs-typescript-and-tailwindcss-projects.md

 Next thing we want is to have a workflow that automatically runs when a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) is created from the repository.
 This will become our first line of defense before we approve the code and merge it to the `main` branch.

 We can duplicate the changes we've made in `ci.yml` in another file `.github/workflows/pr.yml`.
-We only have to do minor changes to it.
+We only have to make minor changes to it.
 First, of course is to update the `name` to `PR`.
 Then, on the `on` syntax, we want to use `pull_request` instead of `push`.
-Lastly, we want to remove both `permissions` syntax and `Deploy` step from the `steps` because the changes in a Pull Request is not meant to be deployed to production until it is approved and merged to the `main` branch.
+Lastly, we want to remove both `permissions` syntax and `Deploy` step from the `steps` because the changes in a Pull Request are not meant to be deployed to production until it is approved and merged to the `main` branch.
 The final code for `.github/workflows/pr.yml` should look like this:

 ```yml
 name: PR